Benchmarking the Robustness of Instance Segmentation Models: Methods

 \subsection{Mixed Corruptions}

-We evaluate the models under mixed corruptions as well.
-For this, we corrupt each image with 4 corruptions from the main categories, blur, noise, digital, and weather.
-We randomly pick a type for each of these 4 corruption categories.
-For example, from the blur category, we randomly pick one of the motion, defocus, and gaussian corruption types.
+We evaluate the models under mixed corruptions by corrupting each image with 4 corruptions from the main categories, blur, noise, digital, and weather.
+We randomly pick a type for each of these corruption categories.
+For example, from the blur category, we pick one of the motion, defocus, and gaussian corruption types.
 We set the severity to 1 in this setting since 4 different corruptions are added to each image.
 When severity is equal to 3, images are not recognizable, therefore, not providing a reasonable setting.
 Severity parameters can be found from the corruption library\footnote{https://github.com/hendrycks/robustness/tree/master/ImageNet-C}.
 An example of the mixed corruption dataset images is shown in Fig. \ref{fig:corruption_mixed}.